-It was 1975 when the first Masters was held and it was hosted by the West Centre Hotel, which is based in London.
+It was 1975 when the first Masters was held and it was hosted by the West Centre Hotel in London.
 The top 10 players in the world were invited to come and play.
-John Spencer eventually wont the first Masters tournament, beating that of legend, Ray Reardon 9-8 in the final.
+John Spencer eventually wont the first Masters tournament, beating the legend, Ray Reardon, 9-8 in the final.

 The event stayed at the West Centre Hotel for just one year, before moving to the New London Theatre the next year and then changing again, to the Wembley Conference Centre, which hosted from 1978 through to 2006.

 The first change in format came about in 1981, where the number of players invited was increased to 12.
 Just two years later, the format was increased again to include top 16 ranked players in the world, which is the same as you see today.